kni-neu/serving-llama/README.md

 # Streamlit LLM Chatbot with RAG (Llama 3)

 This is a Streamlit/Ollama LLM Application in a single container.
+You can read more about it at [this blog post](https://medium.com/@karl.cs6220/serving-llama-3-locally-with-streamlit-dc23c4fa133f)

 ## How to Run